“Reading is the gateway for children that makes all other learning possible.” – Barack Obama

 Whole Class Guided Reading

 Children in Year 4 and above have daily, thirty-minute whole class guided reading sessions.
 These lessons will expose the children to a wide range of high-quality fiction and non-fiction texts.
 The class teacher models reading the text with fluency, intonation and expression and the children get the chance to read parts of the text aloud through echo reading and reader’s theatre.
 The children are explicitly taught and given the chance to practise seven key reading skills: activating prior knowledge, predicting, clarifying, retrieval, inference, summarising and questioning.
+This approach has been developed and guided by research from the Education Endowment Foundation (EEF) which suggests that this method of developing reading skills has an excellent impact on pupil progress.

 Reading for Pleasure